 “Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win”

 There’s no use in you trying to fight a battle that you can’t win.
-It’s just a pointless waste of time and resources.
+It’s a pointless waste of time and resources.
 You should have a path to victory before starting a fight, rather than starting a fight and then rushing to look for ways to win.

 “The general who wins the battle makes many calculations in his temple before the battle is fought.
 The general who loses makes but few calculations beforehand.”